vyfor/KPresence/README.md

 - Offers DSL support
 - Provides both JVM and Native implementations
 - Validates the activity fields before sending them
-- Supports Flatpak and Snap installations
+- Supports Flatpak and Snap installations on Linux

 ## 🔌 Requirements
 - **Java**: `16 or later` (only for use within the JVM environment)